How to Wash a Quilt Properly: Quick and Easy Guide

 How Do I Wash a Homemade Quilt for the First Time?

-When you wash a handmade quilt, you must first test its color fastness before washing.
+When you wash a quilt that is handmade, you must first test its color fastness before washing.

 Rub a white cloth damp with cold water over the different colored patches, and watch for any color transfers.
 If you see any color transfers, do not wash it.